Finistere/antidote/docs/tutorial.rst

         True

-4. Configuration
+5. Configuration
 ================

-Antidote main goal for configuration is to enable you to trace back where it comes from easily, like a service where you only need to go to the class definition.
+Antidote :py:class:`.Constants` allows you to define configuration that you can inject and maintain easily.
+Like a service where you only need to use "go to definition" to know how a constant is actually defined.
+And you know *where* it's used:

 .. testcode:: tutorial_conf